Spantree/hypotheses-briefs/docs/hypotheses-briefs/customer.md

 ---
-title: Customer & Problem
+title: Customer
 sidebar_position: 2
 ---

-# Customer and Problem Hypotheses
+# Customer Hypotheses

 This crucial exploration sets the stage for innovation by mapping out who will benefit from the new developments and the specific challenges they face.
 This